 Have you ever used amphetamines, heroin, narcotics, barbiturates, cocaine, hallucinogens, cannabis or any drugs except those prescribed by a physician?

 Life insurance underwriters ask about your employment for a few reasons.
 First, statistically, having stable finances is associated with a reduced risk of mortality.
+That's why your credit history can impact your insurance rates, too.
 Second, they want to know about what you do for a living because some professions are physically riskier than others.

 That includes: